CSCI4850/s21-team11-project/README.md

 # Demo

-1) Download the file Demo.jpynb and open it using Jupyter
+1) Download the file Demo.ipynb and open it using Jupyter
-2) Follow the directions in Demo.jpynb
+2) Follow the directions in Demo.ipynb

 # Jupyter Help